Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 Do you know when to stop training just by looking at this figure?
 Me neither!
 {: .img-caption}

-This interpretability issue is one of the problems that Wasserstein GANs solves.
+This interpretability issue is one of the problems that Wasserstein GANs aims to solve.
 How?
 GANs can be interpreted to minimize the Jensen-Shannon divergence, which is 0 if the real and fake distribution don't overlap (which is usually the case).
 So, instead of minimizing the JS divergence, the authors use the Wasserstein distance, which describes the distance between the "points" from one distribution to the other.
-This is the main idea, but if you would like to know more, I highly recommend visiting this [link][WasGANdropbox] for a more in-depth analysis or reading the article itself.
+This is roughly the main idea, but if you would like to know more, I highly recommend visiting this [link][WasGANdropbox] for a more in-depth analysis or reading the article itself.

-As a result, WassGAN has a loss function that correlates with image quality and converges.
+So, WassGAN has a loss function that correlates with image quality and enables convergence.
 It is also more stable, meaning that it is not as dependent on the architecture.
 For example, it works quite well even if you remove batch normalization or try weird architectures.

 ![WassGAN loss function]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them/WassGAN_loss_function.jpg){: :height="auto" width="580px" .center-image }
 This is the plot of the WassGAN loss function.
 The lower the loss, the higher the image quality.
 Neat!